JTBC Newsroom: April 2020—June 2021: Move to Creation Hall and reorganizations

 On December 7, 2020, the show once again underwent reorganization with the first time slot change in the weekday edition in six years and a new Fact Check host, Choi Jae-won.
 He previously hosted the weekend edition of Behind the News before going to the investigative reporting team.
 Oh Dae-young (social issues), Jung Jae-yoon (international affairs) and Lee Seung-nyeong (economy) joined the show as well as Park Sung-tae (politics), whose "Behind Plus" segment ran on weekends.
 They are dubbed the "Issue Checkers", and will provide commentary and analysis on issues related to their respective beats.
 The weekday edition will now from Mondays to Fridays.
 Kim So-hyun will host a new segment called "Back Briefing", which succeeds "Won-broadcast".

 A new youth-centered segment Goose News began on January 26, 2021, as well as a revived Cultural Invitation began on January 30, 2021.

-June 2021—present: Seo Bok-hyun leaves Newsroom
+June 2021—November 2022: Seo Bok-hyun leaves Newsroom, Oh Dae-young succeeds

 Media Today first reported on May 25 that another large-scale JTBC News reorganization is scheduled to happen on June 7 in an effort to save the show from dismal ratings.
-Oh Dae-young is set to replace Seo Bok-hyun in the main anchor position, with both Ahn Na-kyung and Han Min-yong retaining their respective positions.
+Oh Dae-young is set to replace Seo Bok-hyun as main anchor, with both Ahn Na-kyung and Han Min-yong retaining their respective positions.
 Seo is now set to go back to reporting in the field after one year and four months.
 The newscasts moved temporarily from the Creation Hall studios to the Trust Building open studio to prepare for the reorganization.
-They debuted a new set and graphics package on June 7, 2021.
+They debuted a new set, graphics package and theme music on June 7, 2021, with the latter taking the previous theme music's motifs and giving it a dynamic feel.
+The newscasts airing before it were also arranged as lead-ins to Newsroom.
+Newsroom was moved to a 7:30pm KST timeslot for an hour of runtime in a complete separation from its old 100-minute, 2-part format previously.
+They also debuted the Tracing Report Hook investigative reporting segment on this day.

+The weekend edition was completely revamped to give it a "news show" feel highlighting various news and information, moving to a 6pm KST timeslot and using "Weekend @ 6" as its catchphrase.
+Junior reporters specifically assigned for weekend coverage were replaced with experienced ones to present in-depth reports in a creative format.
+This was met with internal criticism as reorganizations became frequent since 2020 with little changes to its viewership.